 Scientific studies have shown that keeping a personal writing journal not only helps people keep track of their daily lives and memories, but it may also help improve writing ability.

 I started writing in the summer of 1993.
 Back then, I was simply taking notes of my daily thoughts and activities in as much detail as possible.
 I can still recall as a child, I met the likes of some amazing and successful poets and writers.
-I had the experience of meeting (on numerous occasions) Charles Kuralt and Alan Ginsberg.
+I had the experience of meeting (on numerous occasions) Charles Kuralt and Allen Ginsberg.
 The two would always tell my parents that some day I might make an excellent writer, and they were always encouraging me to consider a career in writing, though at the time I was not even considering such a career, though I did continue to write simply for my own personal enjoyment.

 It wasn’t until 1998 that my writing really took off.
 Under the guidance of my high school English teacher, and my faculty advisor, I started writing poetry [but suddenly stopped] and page after page of written prose.
 Then, under the permission of the headmaster, I was given permission to write in my notebook during study hall as long as my other homework was completed.
 Despite the steadfast efforts of those around me, I still dismissed the idea of writing as a career.